Graphics pipeline: Projection

-The reasons why the smallest and the greatest distance have to be given here are, on the one hand, that this distance is divided by in order to reach the scaling of the scene (more distant objects are smaller in a perspective image than near objects), and on the other hand to scale the Z values to the range 0..1, for filling the Z-buffer.
+The reasons why the smallest and the greatest distance have to be given here are, on the one hand, that this distance is divided to reach the scaling of the scene (more distant objects are smaller in a perspective image than near objects), and on the other hand to scale the Z values to the range 0..1, for filling the Z-buffer.
 This buffer often has only a resolution of 16 bits, which is why the near and far values should be chosen carefully.
-A too large difference between the near and the far value leads to so-called Z-fighting because of the low resolution of the Z-buffer.
-It can also be seen from the formula that the near value cannot be 0, because this point is the focus point of the projection.
+A too-large difference between the near and the far value leads to so-called Z-fighting because of the low resolution of the Z-buffer.
+It can also be seen from the formula that the near value cannot be 0 because this point is the focus point of the projection.
 There is no picture at this point.

 For the sake of completeness, the formula for parallel projection (orthogonal projection):